-In the last decade, cycling has been promoted as an affordable, clean and environmentally fit sustainable means of transportation all over the world.
+In the last decade, cycling has been promoted as an affordable, clean and environment friendly sustainable means of transportation arond the world.
 The bicycle contributes to cleaner air and less congestion that promotes economic growth and reduces inequalities while bolstering the fight against climate change to achieve sustainable development goals \citep{Cycle_day}.
 A recent study on Traffic Scorecard released in 2021 ranks London as the world’s most congested city out of more than 1,000 global cities \citep{Forbes}.
-The Mayor of London aim for cycling journeys in London to increase from 2\% of all journeys in 2001 to 5\% by 2026.
-To promote cycling activity, several policy decisions including the Cycle Superhighways (CS), Santander Cycles and Biking Boroughs have already been implemented \citep{Mayor}.
-The CS are 1.5-meter wide barrier-free cycling paths connecting outer London to central London to provide adequate spatial capacity for existing cyclists and potential future commuters who adopt cycling as a mode of transport (See Figure \ref{CS}).
+The Mayor of London aims for cycling journeys in London to increase from 2\% of all journeys in 2001 to 5\% by 2026.
+To promote cycling activity, several policy decisions including Cycle Superhighways (CS), Santander Cycles and Biking Boroughs have already been implemented \citep{Mayor}.
+The CS are 1.5-meter wide barrier-free cycling paths connecting outer London to central London to provide adequate spatial capacity for existing cyclists and potential future commuters who adopt cycling as a mode of transport (see Figure \ref{CS}).
 Twelve Cycle Superhighways were announced in 2008 with the aim of enabling faster and safer cycle journeys.
 As displayed in Figure \ref{Route}, these routes were designed in a clock faced layout to radiate from the city center towards greater London.
 Currently, only four routes are in operation, namely CS2 (Stratford to Aldgate); CS3 (Barking to Tower Gateway); CS7 (Merton to the City); and CS8 (Wandsworth to Westminster).
 In the very first year, cycling has increased by $83\%$ along CS3 and $46\%$ along CS7 after their inauguration in 2010.
-The effects of CS on heavy congestion are not evaluated in the report by \citet{TFL11} due to lack of adequate data and methodological framework for analysis.
-However, there are some contradictory reports about the effects of CS on road traffic congestion has been published in print and electronic media \citep{Guardian, Evening}.
+The effects of CS on heavy congestion are not evaluated in the report by \citet{TFL11} due to the lack of adequate data and methodological framework for analysis.
+However, some contradictory reports about the effects of CS on road traffic congestion have been published in print and electronic media \citep{Guardian, Evening}.
 Due to the intricate nature of the transport network, the quantification of the effects of CS on high consequence events like extreme traffic congestion is a complex problem.
-Moreover, various traffic and socioeconomic characteristics may act as confounders, affecting both the traffic flow and intervention simultaneously, therefore it is important to study the causal association of those factors with the interventions and outcome of interest.
-For example, business centres with high employment density with interactively connecting roads are expected to have more congestion compared to the residential areas.
+Moreover, various traffic and socioeconomic characteristics may act as confounders, affecting both the traffic flow and intervention simultaneously, therefore it is important to study the association of those factors with the interventions and outcome of interest.